Ascyii/Ascyii/README.md

 - 👀 I’m interested in AI
 - 🌱 I’m currently learning pyhton
 - 📫 How to reach me on Discord: Ascyii#565
+- I started programming in Dez 2021
+- You are welcome to give advice what I can do better in my code

 <!---
 Ascyii/Ascyii is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.